-Unless the floor is non-combustible (eg: polished concrete), an "ash hearth" floor protector, made from a durable and heat-resistant material (most commonly tiles, but could be concrete, sheetmetal, brick and so on) must extend right under the stove (580 mm), at least 300 mm in front, and to a minimum of 200 mm either side of the firebox opening, except where it contacts a heat shield at a lesser distance.
-We recommend that this ash hearth span beyond that minimum distance to the right in order to be symmetrical, and be constructed to finish flush with the surrounding floor.
+Unless the floor is non-combustible (eg: polished concrete), an "ash hearth" floor protector, made from a durable and heat-resistant material (most commonly tiles, but could be concrete, sheetmetal, brick and so on), must extend at least 300 mm in front of the stove, and at least 200 mm either side of the firebox opening (minimum 670 mm long, extending 100 mm from left side of the stove), except where it contacts a heat shield at a lesser distance.
+We recommend that the ash hearth be symmetrical and constructed to finish flush with the surrounding floor.
+An additional floor protector beneath or behind the stove is not required (the Heritage has a built-in floor protector), though you may wish to continue your ash hearth (or run steel strips of the same thickness) beneath the stove so it is all at the same level.